gelisam/evercal/README.md

 Evernote setup
 ---
-Go to you Evernote account and add a reminder date to a few notes.
+Go to your Evernote account and add a reminder date to a few notes.
 Also tag them with the tag "post", so that Evercal can find them.
 If you can also give them a short title and attach a picture, the calendar will look even better.
 Only one post per day!

 Python Setup
 ---